 Alzheimer's Reading Room

-And yes Sue, I know how you might be feeling, the sound of her voice, the look on her face they often made me feel deeply sad.
+The sound of her voice, the look on her face the look of confusion and longing often made me feel deeply sad.

-Why does Dotty want to go back to a place where she had not lived since the 1940s.
+Why did Dotty want to go back to a place where she had not lived since the 1940s.